 Hello everyone.
-I hope you enjoyed the last rendition of Homebrewing Gadgets (Rubbermaid 1 Gallon Bouncer).
-For the next article, I wanted to touch upon something that we (me and my co-brewer, a.k.a.
+For this next article, I wanted to touch upon something that we (me and my co-brewer, a.k.a.
 “The Wife”; aka “The Brains”; aka “The Boss”) didn’t have to begin with and had to purchase.
 If you brew beer, I am sure you ran into brewery purchase overload like I did in the beginning.
 There are just so many gadgets related to brewing out there on the market.
 From brewing systems to kegging systems, it was overwhelming.
 I found myself building a complete brewery with my shopping carts soaring to well over $3,000 dollars.
 That’s when my wife had to smack some sense into me and help me refocus.
 She said, “Only get the things we need most!”.
 So after much thought and consideration, we bought a grain mill and that is what we will discuss today.
 So keep reading and raise your hand if you have any questions (now don’t you look silly raising your hand while reading an Internet article about homebrewing gadgets) or just post a comment below.

 At first, a big problem for us was that we were planning 6 brews ahead, but was not getting to brew every weekend.
 We were ordering grains from online vendors and having the items shipped to the house.
 We would always get our grains crushed via the vendor because we had no way to crush our own grain.
 This meant we had crushed grain sitting for several weeks.
 Well eventually those weeks became months and when we went to brew again, our crushed grains were rather stale.
 There are many articles/pieces of information about storing grains so I won’t go into that, but the gist of it is that crushing the grain allows it to go stale quicker than if kept whole.
 Stale grains can give you less sugars and provide less flavor in your finished beer.
 We saw this in our own beers that were coming out with lower gravity and off flavors.
 That’s when we decided to purchase a grain mill.